pbmundas/ThreatHuntingLabs/docs/index.md

-# Threat Hunting Academy
+# Threat Hunting Labs

-Welcome to Threat Hunting Academy.
+Welcome to Threat Hunting Labs.

 Learn Threat Hunting from Beginner to Professional.